 FAQ

-First, kudos for taking this step.
-Starting therapy can feel a bit daunting, but it’s a powerful act of self-care.
-In your first one or two sessions, we’ll go over clinic policies, confidentiality, and your goals.
-We’ll talk about what’s bringing you in, your history, and what you’d like to work on.
-The goal is to get a well-rounded understanding so we can support you in a way that feels helpful and personalized.
+In your first one or two sessions, we’ll talk about what’s bringing you in, relevant aspects of your history, and what you’d like support with.
+The goal is to develop a well-rounded understanding of your experiences so therapy can feel thoughtful, collaborative, and tailored to your needs.

 Psychological services in private practice are not covered by OHIP, but many insurance and employee benefit plans do offer coverage.
 Please check with your provider to confirm your coverage amount and any requirements.
 You will receive a receipt to submit to your provider for reimbursement.